 We are also very fortunate to have the Drs.
 Steven Béla Várdy and Agnes Huszár Várdy International Research and Study Grant available to our students.
 This grant promotes international academic work and broadens students' global awareness by providing financial support to a leading graduate History student or Public History student doing research overseas.

-Student Alexandra Zaremba, 2016 recipient of the Várdy Grant, in front of the Croatian State Archives.
+Student Alexandra Zaremba, 2016 and 2017 recipient of the Várdy Grant, in front of the Croatian State Archives.